-The taught curriculum is comprised of The National Curriculum and the Buckinghamshire Agreed Syllabus for RE.
-Teaching staff have audited and revised the Curriculum to ensure there is progression, there is a logical sequence to the range of topics taught, opportunities for practising and applying skills in a range of contexts.
+The taught curriculum is comprised of The National Curriculum, The International Primary Curriculum and the Buckinghamshire Agreed Syllabus for RE.
 We ensure the children have a range of learning experiences that challenge, stimulate and promote thinking and learning.
 The curriculum meets statutory requirements.